videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-enable-contingencypolicies-automation/docs/readme.md

 # Step 1: Deploy the Azure Quickstart Template

+See the [**Deployment guide**](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-deploy-azure-resource-manager-templates) for how to deploy the scripts to your Azure tenant.

 # Step 2: Connect User-Assigned Managed Identity to your Logic App

 Please look at [**Logic Apps and Managed Identities**](https://docs.microsoft.com/en-us/azure/logic-apps/create-managed-service-identity) to learn more on how to use managed identities within Logic App.